msartintarm/webgl/README.md

 - Feel free to mess with brightness or lighting values as some of the others do

 ####In GLcanvas.js
-- Add lines for places all other uniforms are.
+- Add lines to find location for your new uniform variable.
+- Add line to declare XXX_TEXTURE constant value (must be consistent with demo.html).
+- Add line to init your texture.

 And you're done!
 This gets passed to the buffer and set in GLobject.js. `NO_TEXTURE` is the default value loaded if none is set.